Variational and Geometric Structures of Discrete Dirac Mechanics: Acknowledgements

 \section{Acknowledgements}

-We gratefully acknowledge helpful comments and suggestions of Jerrold Marsden and Joris Vankerschaver.
-This material is based upon work supported by the National Science Foundation under the applied mathematics grant DMS-0726263 and the Faculty Early Career Development (CAREER) award DMS-0747659.
+We gratefully acknowledge helpful comments and suggestions of the referees, Henry Jacobs, Jerrold Marsden, Joris Vankerschaver, Hiroaki Yoshimura, and also the reviewer of our earlier work~\citep{LeOh2010}.
+This material is based upon work supported by the National Science Foundation under the applied mathematics grant DMS-0726263 and the Faculty Early Career Development (CAREER) award DMS-1010687.